 The market itself was a very divisive place and any Aberdeen local will know what I mean by that.
 It was run down, it had some horribly sad and bad press over the years and it wasn’t a very nice place to visit overall but when Madame Mews opened, it became a real turnaround point and suddenly people actively wanted to visit and eat in the market again.
 People were raving about its authentic Thai food and it really helped to turn and change the reputation of the market and I believe it also encouraged other business’ to set up eateries and restaurants and play their part in making the Aberdeen Market a desirable and more affordable place to grab breakfast and lunch.

 If you never had the chance to visit, the market reminded me of areas like Boxpark if you are at all familiar with London.
 Lots of street food pop-ups and food startups from different countries and cuisine specialities and all in one convenient place, from pasta to sushi to Thai and more.
 It was a great way to create some diversity and try out some new and different world foods and this is something that I am really disappointed that Aberdeen is losing and something that I really hope will happen again at some point in the future.

-This leads me back to my original wondering about Madame Mews and the other Aberdeen restaurants and what was to become of them, so I am really happy to hear that Madame Mews Restaurant and Bar have relocated to a property on Crown Street.
+This leads me back to my original wondering about Madame Mews and the other Aberdeen restaurants and what was to become of them, so I am really happy to hear that Madame Mews Restaurant and Bar have relocated to a property on Summer Street towards the west end of Union Street.